HeleneFabia/ml-algorithms-from-scratch/README.md

 ml-algorithms-from-scratch
 # Project #4: Building Machine Learning algorithms from scratch

-This repository includes several notebooks in which I built several different ML algorithms from scratch with NumPy, including:
+This repository includes several notebooks in which I built several different ML algorithms with NumPy, including:

 - Linear Regression:
-  - with one varibale
+  - with one varibale (<a href="https://github.com/HeleneFabia/ml-algorithms-from-scratch/blob/master/1-linear-regression.ipynb">Ex.
+1</a>)
-  - with multiple variables
+  - with multiple variables ()
-  - regularization
+  - regularization ()
-  - normalization
+  - normalization ()
 - Logistic Regression
-  - binary classes
+  - binary classes ()
-  - multi-class classification
+  - multi-class classification ()
-  - regularization
+  - regularization ()
-- Neural Networks
+- Neural Networks ()
-- Support Vector Machines
+- Support Vector Machines ()
-- K-means Clustering
+- K-means Clustering ()
-- Principal Component Analysis
+- Principal Component Analysis ()
-- Anomaly Detection
+- Anomaly Detection ()
+- Recommender Systems ()

-These notebooks are assignments that form part of the course Machine Learning by Andrew Ng, which I concluded in Augsut, 2020.
+These notebooks are assignments that form part of the course Machine Learning by Andrew Ng, which I concluded in July, 2020.
 While the notebooks already included some instructions, formulae and code, the code I wrote myself can be found after the following line in each code cell:

 ==================== YOUR CODE HERE ====================